Letters to Students From the Office of Student Life Regarding Belongings and End-of-year Plan

-While the considerations above could make this seem like a simple decision, I assure you it was not.
+While the considerations above could make this seem like a simple decision, I can assure you it was not.
 In fact, we’d hoped to avoid it.
 We understand your concerns about privacy, and we know a small number of you is also concerned about the consequences for contraband in your rooms.
-(As a reminder, contraband will be handled within our Sanctuary Policy and will not lead to disciplinary action.)
+(As a reminder, contraband will be handled within our Sanctuary policy and will not lead to disciplinary action.)
 We’ve done our very best to honor those concerns, but now—due to factors well outside our control—we find ourselves without viable recourse.
-As with so very much of the spring, I wish things were different and that we could just do “normal.”
+As with so very much of the spring, I wish things were different and that we could just do “normal” with this.
 I’m truly sorry we can’t.

 If you have any questions about packing or shipping, please contact Mr. Kelly.
-He has experience with moving companies and will oversee this phase of our process.
+He has experience with moving companies and will oversee these phases of our process.

-As we look ahead to this rather unexpected end of the academic year, we’d like to recreate some of the celebrations that traditionally mark this milestone.
+As we look ahead to this rather unexpected end of the academic year, we’d like to recreate some of the celebrations that have come to mark this milestone.
 To that end, I welcome your contributions.

-Between now and the end of classes, we’d like to dedicate a section of The Friday Common Room to you, our seniors.
-Please share with me your ideas for this “Senior Spotlight”—a space designated specifically for the Class of 2020.
+Between now and the end of classes, we’d like to dedicate a weekly section of The Common Room to you, our seniors.
+Please share with me your ideas for this “Senior Spotlight,” a page designated specifically for 2020.

 As Dr. Austin mentioned during his Zoom with you last week, we’re planning for a postponed Commencement.
 In the next week, you’ll receive a survey designed to collect your input so we can make the most of your return to campus.
 We’re already looking forward to having you back!